dpatlut/GA-Clone/w04/d04/Instructor/Data_driven_web.md

 #### Tiered Activity: Make a Data-Driven Website

 1) **Activity #1**: Data Sanitizing.
 Design an object-model for the data located in "Census_Data_All.cvs".
 Load data from the file "Census_Data_All.csv" and save this data as an array of JSON objects.
 Save this "structured" version of the data as "Census_Data_All.json".
+(Check out http://www.census.gov/developers/ for the original data)

 2) **Activity #2**: Data-driven Website Creation.
 Output a 52-page website "report" that auto-generates an html page for every state  and an "index.html" page to roganize them all.